lucacorti/jsonapi_plug/README.md

 ## Spec Enforcement

-We include a set of Plugs to make enforcing the JSONAPI spec for requests easy.
+We include a set of Plugs to make enforcing the JSON:API spec for requests easy.
 To add spec enforcement to your application, add `JSONAPI.EnsureSpec` to your pipeline:

 ```elixir
 plug JSONAPI.EnsureSpec